noseglasses/papageno/README.md

 -	[ ] Tremolo: Requires a note to be repeated N times.
 The same can be achieved by a Tap Dance or a single note line of N individual notes but a dedicated token that does the job would be by far more memory efficient in comparison to N individual nodes.
 -	[ ] Random Chord: N random inputs must be active at the same time for a match.
 -	[ ] Random Cluster: N different inputs must have been active for a match.
--	[ ] Random Sequence: N inputs must have been active (and inactive) for a match.
+-	[ ] Random Note Sequence: N inputs must have been active (and inactive) for a match.